From BR Bullpen

 Tony Oliva was a three-time batting champion and eight-time All-Star in his fifteen-year career, spent entirely with the Minnesota Twins.
-He recorded a career .304 batting average, and during his playing days, he was generally regarded as a Hall of Fame-level player.
+The 1964 AL Rookie of the Year recorded a career .304 batting average through the heart of baseball's second dead-ball era, and was generally regarded as a Hall of Fame-level player during his playing days.

 Born in Cuba in the same year that Jose Tartabull and Leo Cardenas were born there, Oliva was signed by Twins scout Joe Cambria in 1961.
 Arriving in the United States unable to speak English, he let his bat do the talking, posting a .410 average with 10 home runs and 81 RBIs for the Wytheville Twins in 64 games that summer.
 He spent most of 1962 with the Charlotte Hornets of the South Atlantic League, hitting .350 with 17 homers and 93 RBI before earning a September call-up to the majors.
 He made his big league debut on September 9th and got his first hit in the majors five days later, doubling off Dick Donovan of the Cleveland Indians.
 Overall, he went 4 for 9 with 3 RBIs and 3 runs scored in his first taste of major league action.
 In 1963, he hit .304 with 23 home runs for the Dallas-Fort Worth Rangers before making several late-season appearances for Minnesota.